Porthtowan: Toponymy

-Its name comes from the Cornish words "porth" and "tewynn" to mean landing place at the sand dunes.
+Its name comes from the Cornish words "porth" and "tewyn" to mean landing place at the sand dunes.

 History

 Porthtowan's history is associated with mining and one of its most prominent buildings is a former engine house converted for residential use.
 Allen's Corn Mill operated at Porthtowan between 1752 and 1816.

 Porthtowan owes much of its present-day character to its popularity as a local seaside resort in Victorian and Edwardian times when the local populace from Redruth and the surrounding areas went there, particularly on Bank Holidays.

 Mining

 Coastal settlements in Cornwall between Perranporth and Porthtowan had copper, lead, iron, tin and zinc mines.
 Porthtowan mines mainly produced copper.

 South Wheal Towan

 The South Wheal Towan copper mine also operated in the area.
 Still visible is its Echo Corner mine stack.
 The mine had a slide lode that intersected with the main lode, Hamptons and Downright lode.
 In addition to copper pyrites, brown iron ore was also found in the mine.